lindb/lindb.github.io/docs/guide/self-monitor.md

 Each component of LinDB provides self-monitoring metrics to help users understand running status.

-By default, LinDB regularly stores latest self-monitoring metric data into the '_internal' database.
+By default, LinDB regularly stores latest self-monitoring metric data into the `_internal` database.

 There are several types of metrics as below

-- [General](#General): General metrics, such as CPU, Mem, network, etc., applicable to Broker, Storage;
+- [General](#General): General metrics, such as CPU, Mem, network, etc., applicable to Root, Broker, Storage;
 - [Broker](#Broker): Broker internal monitoring metrics;
 - [Storage](#Storage): Storage internal monitoring metrics;